asaivarun/Replicated-Key-Value-Storage-Dynamo-/README.md

 We use the CSE submit script.
 You need to use either “submit_cse486” or “submit_cse586”, depending on your registration status.
 If you haven’t used it, the instructions on how to use it is here: https://wiki.cse.buffalo.edu/services/content/submit-script

 You need to submit one file described below.
 Once again, you must follow everything below exactly.
 Otherwise, you will get no point on this assignment.

-Your entire Android Studio project source code tree zipped up in .zip: The name should be SimpleDynamo.zip.
+Your entire Android Studio project source code tree zipped up in .zip: The name should be SimpleDht.zip.
-Never create your zip file from inside “SimpleDynamo” directory.
+Never create your zip file from inside “SimpleDht” directory.
-Instead, make sure to zip “SimpleDynamo” directory itself.
-This means that you need to go to the directory that contains “SimpleDynamo” directory and zip it from there.
+Instead, make sure to zip “SimpleDht” directory itself.
+This means that you need to go to the directory that contains “SimpleDht” directory and zip it from there.
 Please do not use any other compression tool other than zip, i.e., no 7-Zip, no RAR, etc.
 Deadline: 5/10/2019 (Friday) 11:59am
 The deadline is firm; if your timestamp is 12pm, it is a late submission.

 Grading
-This assignment is 20% of your final grade.
-Also there is extra credit if you pass all 6 phases.
+This assignment is 10% of your final grade.
+The breakdown for this assignment is:

 Phase 1: 3%
 Phase 2: 4%
-Phase 3: 3%
+Phase 3: 4%
 Phase 4: 5%
 Phase 5: 5%
 Phase 6: 3%